lddweb/ldd-directory-lite/readme.txt

 == Changelog ==

+= 1.3.2 =

+- Welcome message now displays on the front end.
+- Added international address support for specific countries.
+- Fixed error that contained warning message about headers already being sent when adding a new business.
+- Added the ability to disable Google Maps from all businesses.
+- Added ability to change the directory title from "Business Directory" to anything else.
+- Welcome message appears above directory like it should.
+- Additional Information sections have a small area to be displayed on the front end.

 = 1.2.1 =

-Modified form(s) to allow for entry of international addresses, separated plugin out in to multiple config files for easier code maintenence, added function reference spreadsheet, and a process flow diagram.
+- Modified form(s) to allow a workaround for international addresses.
+- Separated plugin out in to multiple config files for easier code maintenence.

 = 1.1.2 =